baking-bad/bcdhub/README.md

 **NOTE** that if you specified local RPC node that's not running, BCDHub will wait for it indefinitely.

 ## Snapshots
-Full indexing process (mainnet + carthagenet + delphinet) requires about 2 hours, however there are cases when you cannot afford that.
+Full indexing process requires about 2 hours, however there are cases when you cannot afford that.
 Elastic Search has a built-in incremental snapshotting mechanism which we use together with the AWS S3 plugin.

 **NOTE:** currently we don't provide public snapshots.